jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The transistor was born from a partnership no single ideology contains: government demand, private enterprise, open research, and open market fused into one pipeline.
 Vannevar Bush embodied this pipeline in so many ways.
 He was the dean of MIT School of Engineering, a Raytheon founder, and America's wartime science chief.
 He even described how to fund and integrate this society wide system of invention with his article, _Science: the Endless Frontier_.

 The transistor showcases this pipeline's success.
-It was discovered at Bell Labs, an open research lab (1947) that had physicists, engineers, electricians, and lineman researching together.
-The transistor's early development was very uncertain that was paid for by military and NASA contracts to companies like Fairchild Semiconductor.
+It was discovered at Bell Labs, an open research lab (1947) that had physicists, engineers, electricians, and power-line installers researching together.
+The transistor's early development was uncertain and expensive, paid for by military and NASA contracts to companies like Fairchild Semiconductor.
 With the needed resources and incentive at hand, these scientists soon turned a single transistor into the first integrated circuits (1959) packing several transistors into a single device.
 Within a decade integrated circuits were packing hundreds and powering many new tools.

 Then the competitive market took over.
 As military rocket, pocket calculator, and transistor radio sales exploded, transistor scientists met the capital markets to find funding to leave their universities and employers to start their own companies.
 These newcomers drove development into overdrive, and soon one of their so-called "Fairchildren", Intel, invented the microprocessor (1971).
 Now thousands of transistors came on a chip that could be reprogrammed for any application.
 These microprocessors are the invention that powers all laptops, smartphones, graphic processors, and AI accelerators today.